Swapnil-2001/Swapnil-2001/README.md

-## Hello there, my name is Swapnil Sengupta. 👋
+## Hi, my name is Swapnil Sengupta.

-### I'm a third year student of Jadavpur University, Kolkata, and I have a keen interest in web development.
+### I'm a final year student at Jadavpur University, Kolkata.
+I have a keen interest in web development.

-- I enjoy building projects to expand my knowledge and gain exposure to new technologies
+- I enjoy building projects to expand my knowledge and gain exposure to new technologies.
-- Most of my work is with the MERN stack (MongoDB, Express, React, Node).
-I've also worked with Firebase, Sanity.io, and GraphQL
+- Most of my work is with the **MERN stack** (MongoDB, Express, React, Node).
+I've also worked with Firebase, Sanity.io, and GraphQL.
-- I like solving algorithmic puzzles
+- I like solving algorithmic puzzles.
-- This summer, I'll be working as an SDE intern at Amazon India
+- I interned at **Amazon India** over the summer and will be joining as an SDE next year.

 <br />